wyvern8/akamai-nginx/README.md

 test/criteria/*.spec.js
 test/behaviors/*.spec.js
 ```
-Each unit test should verify that the json options generate the correct lua script, and are a prerequisite for a pull request to be accepted.
+Each unit test should verify that the json options generate the correct lua script.

 ## Integration tests
 To start the docker nginx containers and execute the integration tests use: